anna-filou/anna-filou.github.io/en/about.md

 I design **digital interfaces** and build **websites**.
 My core skills are user interface and experience design (UI/UX).
 I have a knack for making complex information easy to understand and powerful interfaces easy to use.

-When time allows, I take on **freelance design and development projects** for assorted clients around the world.

-Previously, I spent years managing business operations for international commerce firms.
-I’m a recovering perfectionist with a diverse skill set.
-I try my best, but sometimes I get burned out.

 Currently doing UI Design at [Shopflix](https://shopflix.gr/).
 Previously managing operations and making sites at [Theeta B.V.](https://theeta.nl), designing at [The Smiling Hippo](https://thesmilinghippo.com) and doing customer support at [Tempo](https://www.yourtempo.co/).

+When time allows, I take on **freelance design and development projects** for assorted clients around the world.

+I spent the earlier years of my career managing business operations and building lightweight ERPs for wholesale commerce firms.

 ### What makes you tick?